bloomwalletio/bloom-audit/README.md

 Check the output from the line `const networkBaseCoin: ITokenWithBalance = tokens?.baseCoin`

 if the `networkBaseCoin` is undefined, return the undefined and handle further.

+**Conclusion**

+Not a security issue but could crash the application.
+The fix was done by setting empty string as initial value for tokenBalance and fiatBalance and adding an early return if networkBaseCoin is a falsy value.

 ---